hmkcode/hmkcode.github.io/_posts/android/2019-10-07-android-network-connectivity-callback.markdown

 ## ConnectivityManager.NetworkCallback

 Checking network connectivity and getting notifications about network changes can be achieved by registering `ConnectivityManager.NetworkCallback`.
-Interested applications should extend this static class and override the wanted methods such as `.onAvailable(Network)` & `.onLost(Network)`.
+Interested applications should extend this class and override the wanted methods such as `.onAvailable(Network)` & `.onLost(Network)`.